Cardiff Chemistry Conference

-- Professor David Klenerman, FRS (University of Cambridge, UK)
+- Professor Paul Midgley, FRS (University of Cambridge, England)

 - Professor Ruth Signorell (ETH Zürich, Switzerland)

-The Cardiff Chemistry Conference 2017 will be held on Monday 15 May and Tuesday 16 May 2017 in the School of Chemistry.
+The Cardiff Chemistry Conference will be held on Tuesday 14 and Wednesday 15 May 2019 at the School of Chemistry, Cardiff University.

 In addition to the lectures given by eminent scientists from outside Cardiff, the conference also includes lectures given by PhD students and postdoctoral researchers from the Cardiff School of Chemistry.